XingdongShi/Biosynthesis-mechanisms-of-medium-chain-carboxylic-acids-and-alcohols-production-under-different-pH/README.md

 School of Environmental Engineering, University of Technology Sydney

-This repository is part of "Biosynthesis mechanisms of medium-chain carboxylic acids and alcohols in anaerobic microalgae fermentation regulated by pH conditions".
+This repository is part of **"Biosynthesis mechanisms of medium-chain carboxylic acids and alcohols in anaerobic microalgae fermentation regulated by pH conditions"**.
 Please cite the following research if this repository is helpful in your research.

-Shi, X., Wei, W., Lan, W., et al. Biosynthesis mechanisms of medium-chain carboxylic acids and alcohols in anaerobic microalgae fermentation regulated by pH conditions.
-Applied and Environmental Microbiology.
+**Shi, X., Wei, W., Lan, W., et al. Biosynthesis mechanisms of medium-chain carboxylic acids and alcohols in anaerobic microalgae fermentation regulated by pH conditions.
+Applied and Environmental Microbiology** (https://doi.org/10.1128/aem.01250-23)